Blue-Screen-Studios/Safety-Jim/src/commands/readme.md

 - **name** - this is the name of the command in the commands list
 - **description** - this is the description of the command in the commands list
+- **options** - this is where you provide an array of objects contianing the data required to register an object with the Discord API
-- **procedure** - Here you can provide a name of a moudle containing a "run" function to run this command, this module must be in the `./src/procedures` directory.
-If you do not want to run a procedure for this command you may leave the procedure proprety as `null`.
+- **procedure** - this is where you provide a name of a moudle in the `./src/procedures` directory containing a "run" function.
+This function will be called by the command handler at `./src/components/commands.ts`